susurobo/smart-turn-multimodal/README.md

 ## Model architecture

 Smart Turn v2 uses Wav2Vec2 as a base, with a linear classifier layer.
 The model is transformer-based and has approximately 95M parameters.

+We have experimented with multiple architectures and base models, including wav2vec2-BERT, LSTM, and additional transformer classifier layers.
+We've found that Wav2Vec2 with a linear classifier gives the best accuracy, however model architecture is still an open area of investigation.

 ### Links